mariuszmspace/my-links/README.md

 * [Rook](https://rook.io/) - Self managing, self healing storage orchestrator for Kubernetes via an operator plugin, see also EdgeFS -- `Golang`
 * [Security Goals](https://github.com/cds-snc/security-goals) - Compliance checking and reporting for Kubernetes based applications, by the Canadian Digital Service -- `various lang`
 * [skaffold](https://github.com/GoogleCloudPlatform/skaffold) - Easy and repeatable Kubernetes development, test locally then push to a cluster, by Google -- `Golang`
+* [Sloop](https://github.com/salesforce/sloop) - Monitors Kubernetes, recording histories of events and resource state changes and providing visualizations to aid in debugging past events, by Salesforce -- `Golang`
 * [Spinnaker](https://spinnaker.io/) - Cloud-focused CI/CD system for immutable infrastructure, by Netflix -- `Python`
 * [Squash](https://github.com/solo-io/squash) - Debug applications from your terminal or IDE while they run in Kubernetes or OpenShift (locally or remotely) -- `Golang`
 * [swarm-viz](https://github.com/mikesir87/swarm-viz) - Docker Swarm visualizer -- `JavaScript`